Dreaker75/re-emerald/README.md

       - 3 numbers match: PP Max
       - 4 numbers match: Leftovers
       - 5 numbers match: Master Ball
+ - The Lotad and Seedot Dolls have been added to the Game Corner Shop
  - Move Pokemon and Item options in the PC now appear before Withdraw and Deposit Pokemon like in newer games
  - Removed the second save confirmation popup, the game will now save after the first one.
 The warning for saving when a different file exists was left untouched.
  - Removed Wally's tutorial battle and the PokeNav's tutorial call to Mr. Stone